Generating Near-Bipartite Bricks: Matching Covered Graphs

 A \binv\ edge~$e$ of a brick~$G$ is {\it thin} if the retract of~$G-e$ is a brick.
 As the graph~$G-e$ can have zero, one or two vertices of degree two, the retract of~$G-e$ is obtained by performing at most two bicontractions, and it has at least $|V(G)|-4$ vertices.
 For example, the retract of $St_8 - e$ (see Figure~\ref{fig:St_8}) is isomorphic to~$K_4$ with multiple edges; thus, $e$ is a thin edge.
 It should be noted that, in general, a \binv\ edge may not be thin.

 The original definition of a thin edge, due to Carvalho et al. \cite{clm06}, was in terms of barriers; `thin' being a reference to the fact that the barriers of~$G-e$ are sparse.
 This viewpoint will also be useful to us in latter sections (where further explanation is provided).
-Carvalho, Lucchesi and Murty \cite{clm06} used the existence of a \binv\ edge to derive the following stronger result.
+Carvalho, Lucchesi and Murty \cite{clm06} used their \binv\ Edge Theorem (\ref{thm:clm-binvariant-bricks}) to derive the following stronger result.